 What is Macro Photography?

-Focal Lengths for Macro Photography
+The Best Focal Length Lenses for Macro Photography

-While the 50mm macro will make you to go really close while photographing the subject, the Canon EF 180mm L lens allows you to stand far away (about 0.25m) while the Nikon 200mm IF-ED Lens allows you to stand .5m away while still getting 1:1.
+While the 50mm macro will make you go really close to the subject, the Canon EF 180mm L lens allows you to stand far away (about 0.25m).
+The Nikon 200mm IF-ED Lens allows you to stand even further away – .5m away while still getting 1:1.

 A longer Minimum Focus Distance means that you get the same magnification without having to disturb the creature you’ve got that lens trained on… and that makes a big difference.
-It also means that you will have more space to work with artifical lighting.
+It also means that you will have more space to work with artificial lighting.

 Using Macro Lenses for Portraits